coq/coq/doc/sphinx/practical-tools/coq-commands.rst

       At the end of the day, one still needs to proof check all files by producing standard ``.vo`` files.
 (Technically, when using ``-vos``, fewer universe constraints are collected.)
+      Moreover, this feature is still experimental, it may be subject to change without prior notice.

 **Principle.**